0xthem7/Quotes/Quotes.md

 - Don’t tell people your plans.
 Show them your results. -Unknown
 -  No pressure, no diamonds --Thomas Carlyle
 - Love For All, Hatred For None. – Khalifatul Masih III
+- Without music, life would be a mistake – Friedrich Nietzsche